rattmuffen/srt-tube/README.md

 The BootStrap theme is [Material Design](http://fezvrasta.github.io/bootstrap-material-design/).

-## How to install and run
+## How to install
-Open a terminal and execute the following command to install the Node.js dependencies:
+To install the Node.js dependencies, open a terminal and execute the following command :

     npm install

+To install the Bower dependencies, install [bower-installer](https://github.com/blittle/bower-installer) with `npm install -g bower-installer` and then run:

+    bower-installer

+## How to run
 Execute this command to start the application:

     node app.js

 ## Live version
-A live version is available on [srttube.cloudcontrolled](http://srttube.cloudcontrolled.com/).
+A live version is available on [srttube.cloudcontrolled.com](http://srttube.cloudcontrolled.com/).

 Note that it might not be updated with the latest commits.